bokeh/bokeh/sphinx/source/docs/user_guide/interfaces.rst

 The main class in the |bokeh.plotting| interface is the |Figure| class.
-This is a subclass of the basic |Plot| model, that includes methods for easily different kinds of glyphs to a plot.
-Additionally it composes default axes, grids, and tools in the proper way to that in many cases they need not be worried about at all.
+This is a subclass of the basic |Plot| model, that includes methods for easily adding different kinds of glyphs to a plot.
+Additionally it composes default axes, grids, and tools in the proper way so that in many cases they need not be worried about at all.
 Typically, users will want to create |Figure| objects by using the |figure| function.

-A prototypical example of the |bokeh.plotting| usage is show below together with the resulting plot:
+A prototypical example of the |bokeh.plotting| usage is show below, along with the resulting plot:

 .. bokeh-plot::